 Ancient Thalasso Healing Practices of the First Nations People of Vancouver Island

 The traditional healing practices of First Nations People of the West Coast of Canada are invaluable sources of natural remedies consisting of the local ingredients that grow and flourish in that environment.
-Learning about these traditions, practices and local remedies can be extremely beneficial for anyone looking for holistic ways of living and healing the mind and body with the usage of your natural environment.
+Learning about these traditions, healing practices and local remedies can be extremely beneficial for anyone looking for holistic ways of living and healing the mind and body with the usage of your natural environment.

 How Much do you Know about Local First Nations Culture?